dgryski/go-perfbook/performance.md

        <https://github.com/codahale/tinystat> to verify that a set of timings
        are 'sufficiently' different for an optimization to be worth the added code complexity.
-    1. use <https://github.com/tsenart/vegeta> for load testing http services
+    1. use <https://github.com/tsenart/vegeta> for load testing http services (+ other fancy ones)
     1. make sure your latency numbers make sense: <https://youtu.be/lJ8ydIuPFeU>

 The first step is important.
 It tells you when and where to start optimizing.